-- A. With reference to the Asset Allocation Targets & Ranges indicated in Appendix 4: - 1.
-For Global Equity and Global Fixed Income, the cumulative adjustment of the asset class weighting by staff shall not exceed 50% of the policy range of the asset class within any quarter without advance Committee consent. - A. B. Overlay portfolios may be established to manage currency risk within the following parameters: - 1.
-Currency overlay portfolio risk will be managed within the Asset Allocation program target tracking error. - 2.
-Currency overlay portfolios may only be utilized to hedge currency risk and will not decrease the net notional exposure to any one non USD underlying developed market currency (either in the portfolio or in the Policy benchmark) by more than 25%.
+Asset Allocation Strategy A. With reference to the Asset Allocation Targets & Ranges indicated in Appendix 4: For Global Equity and Global Fixed Income, the cumulative adjustment of the asset class weighting by staff shall not exceed 50% of the policy range of the asset class within any quarter without advance Committee consent.
+A. B. Overlay portfolios may be established to manage currency risk within the following parameters: Currency overlay portfolio risk will be managed within the Asset Allocation program target tracking error.
+2. Currency overlay portfolios may only be utilized to hedge currency risk and will not decrease the net notional exposure to any one non USD underlying developed market currency (either in the portfolio or in the Policy benchmark) by more than 25%.
 The foregoing percentage limit restrictions do not apply to currency derivatives used to settle security transactions denominated in those foreign currencies and any authorized instrument or contract intended to manage transaction or currency exchange risk within an asset class implementation.

-GB.
-Target Tracking Error

-1. The Asset Allocation Program will be managed within a target forecast annual tracking error to the Policy benchmark of 0.75% using the CalPERS Risk Management System.
+G B .
+Target Tracking Error 1.
+The Asset Allocation Program will be managed within a target forecast annual tracking error to the Policy benchmark of 0.75% using the CalPERS Risk Management System.
 This implies that over any one-year period, there will be a less than 5% probability that the active asset allocation return will be less than negative 1.2%.
 The CalPERS Total Fund shall be managed with a target forecast annual tracking error of 1.5%, inclusive of active asset allocation and other active management decisions, using the CalPERS Risk Management System.
 For both of the above tracking error statistics, staff will evaluate forecast values against subsequent realized values over rolling three-year periods.

-Benchmarks

-See Appendix 5
+Benchmarks See Appendix 5

-Item 6a, Attachment 2, Page 56 of 102 California Public Employees' Retirement System Total Fund Investment Policy Appendices

-Global Derivatives & Counterparty Risk

-Derivatives Risk Limitations

-- A. Staff must reference the Investment Office Derivatives and Counterparty Risk Procedures Manual, and asset class investment policies for additional limitations specific to their portfolios inclusive of cash and derivatives instruments. - B. Managers should reference their Investment Management Agreements (IMAs) including Investment Guidelines for risk limitations specific to their portfolio or to the asset class or trust for which that they are managing investments.
+Item 6a, Attachment 2, Page 56 of 10 California Public Employees' Retirement System Total Fund Investment Policy Appendices Global Derivatives & Counterparty Risk Derivatives Risk Limitations A. Staff must reference the Investment Office Derivatives and Counterparty Risk Procedures Manual, and asset class investment policies for additional limitations specific to their portfolios inclusive of cash and derivatives instruments.
+B. Managers should reference their Investment Management Agreements (IMAs) including Investment Guidelines for risk limitations specific to their portfolio or to the asset class or trust for which that they are managing investments.
+Investment Leverage See Appendix 6 Liquidity Liquidity Program Program Liquidity Program 1.
+All securities purchased shall have a maximum final stated maturity of 15 months unless specified otherwise within Investment Policy Procedures & Guidelines for the Program.
+Authorized nationally recognized statistical rating organizations (NRSROs) are limited to: Standard &amp; Poor's (S&amp;P) Moody's Investors Service, Inc. (Moody's) Fitch Ratings (Fitch) Credit Risk will be controlled by requiring minimum ratings outlined in the table below.
+Asset Minimum Credit Rating All securities, except sovereign Short Term: A2/P2/F2, or securities (at time of purchase) Long Term: A-/A3/A- Sovereign securities (at the time of Short Term: A2/P2/F2, or purchase) Long Term: Baa2/BBB/BBB Note: In the case of a split-rated security, staff may rely upon the highest rating.

-Investment Leverage

-See Appendix 6

-Liquidity Program

-Liquidity Program

-- All securities purchased shall have a maximum final stated maturity of 15 months unless specified otherwise within Investment Policy Procedures & Guidelines for the Program. - 2.
-Authorized nationally recognized statistical rating organizations (NRSROs) are limited to: - Standard & Poor's (S&P) - Moody's Investors Service, Inc. (Moody's) - Fitch Ratings (Fitch) - 3.
-Credit Risk will be controlled by requiring minimum ratings outlined in the table below.

-Asset Minimum Credit Rating All securities, except sovereign Short Term: A2/P2/F2, or securities (at time of purchase) Long Term: A-/A3/A- Sovereign securities (at the time of Short Term: A2/P2/F2, or purchase) Long Term: Baa2/BBB/BBB

-Note: In the case of a split-rated security, staff may rely upon the highest rating.
 If a security is not rated by an authorized NRSRO, staff's equivalent rating would apply.

-Item 6a, Attachment 2, Page 57 of 102 California Public Employees' Retirement System Total Fund Investment Policy Appendices

-Low Fixed Income Duration Program

-The following tables provide details regarding investment constraints/ limitations related to the Low Liquidity Enhanced Return (LLER) component of the LDFI Program.
+Low Fixed Income Duration Program The following tables provide details regarding investment constraints/ limitations related to the Low Liquidity Enhanced Return (LLER) component of the LDFI Program.